|Start||September 14, 2020|

 Consolidate your creative practical skills.
 Define your production vision and prepare to present it to the world.
 Produce and craft your own creative project from conceptualisation to public release.
 Actively collaborate with like minded individuals.
 Establish a professional framework and launch yourself in the music scene with empowering personalised projects that prepare you for the real world and your chosen path.

-Throughout all 3 years of our Creative Music Production & Sound Engineering program you will be creating an unparalleled wealth of audio material for your public-facing portfolios, while broadening your perspective on the creative techniques and practices necessary to pursue your creative calling.
+Throughout all 3 years of our Creative Audio Production & Sound Engineering program you will be creating an unparalleled wealth of audio material for your public-facing portfolios, while broadening your perspective on the creative techniques and practices necessary to pursue your creative calling.

 During this inspiring final year: